 $HTTP_ENV_VARS

-An associative array of variables passed to the current script via the parent environment.
+associative array of variables passed to the current script via the parent

 $HTTP_SERVER_VARS